 - dilated pupils

 It is vital that you are candid with your prescribing doctor about what drugs you took and when you last took them, before initiating a medication-assisted therapy.
-Different drugs stay in your system for different amounts time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology of the patient.
+Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology of the patient.
 To avoid a Suboxone precipitated withdrawal, you should wait until all other opioids are entirely out of your bloodstream and you also need to take the medication exactly as directed.
 Mixing other drugs or alcohol with Suboxone can be extremely dangerous.